 During their library time, students are introduced to important Jazz musicians.
-Then they research those musicians and work together to think about how Jazz has changed over time and what made the musicians who they were.
+Then they research those musicians and put the information they learn together with the information gained from the other special areas and in their classroom to think about how Jazz has changed over time and what made the musicians who they were.

 Day 1: See, Think, Wonder - we look at the photograph together and they come up with their sticky notes for later discussions.